15 Top Things to Do in Killarney Provincial Park, Ontario

 Killarney Provincial Park is a popular place for canoeing.
-Some people come here to head out on multi-day trips into the backcountry or onto Georgian Bay, but George Lake is the most popular place in the park for people who simply want to enjoy a day or a couple hours of paddling.
+Some people come here to head out on multi-day trips into the backcountry or onto Georgian Bay, but George Lake is the most popular place in the park for people who simply want to enjoy a day or a couple of hours of paddling.

 For less skilled paddlers, day-trippers, and visitors not comfortable heading out on the big waters of the bay, George Lake is a great option.
 The lake has plenty of beautiful shoreline to explore without having to cross big expanses of water.
-If you want a longer day trip, easy to moderate portages connect to backcountry lakes and offer a chance to see some of the areas not accessible by road or day hikes.
+If you want a longer day trip, easy-to-moderate portages connect to backcountry lakes and offer a chance to see some of the areas not accessible by road or day hikes.

 At the far end of George Lake, a short portage leads to the small Freeland Lake.
 This is a narrow and usually calm lake filled with lily pads.
 You may even see a moose along the shore of a weedy bay.